 What Walker found to be most rewarding of all his responsibilities during that time was being able to teach and mentor administrative interns, residents and fellows, leading him to a career pivot from health care administration practitioner to full-time faculty with the SPH.

-In now helping to develop future public health leaders through HSC’s Master of Health Administration (MHA) program, Walker said he hopes to “help get our world a little bit righted.”
+In helping to develop future public health leaders through HSC’s Master of Health Administration program, Walker said he hopes to “help get our world a little bit righted.”

-“People can’t be healthy if they’re not fed, housed, secure or educated – everything is interconnected, and if we really want to make a positive difference on our health care system and in public health, we have to consider all these issues with each decision we make.”
+“People can’t be healthy if they’re not fed, housed, secure or educated,” he said.
+“Everything is interconnected, and if we really want to make a positive difference on our health care system and in public health, we have to consider all these issues with each decision we make.”

-“Our MHA program is the most affordable CAHME-accredited program in Texas – it’s accessible online or on-campus.
+“Our MHA program is the most affordable CAHME-accredited program in Texas,” he said.
+“It’s accessible online or on-campus.
 Our student body is rich in diversity.
 The university’s relationships within our community are strong.
-HSC provides such an opportunity for so many to get a really important education,” he said.
+HSC provides such an opportunity for so many to get a really important education.

-“I’m happy to be part of all that HSC is doing,” he said.
+“I’m happy to be part of all that HSC is doing,” he continued.
 “I’m very excited for what the future holds.”